Binscatter Regressions: Abstract

 \section{Abstract}

-We introduce the \texttt{Stata} (and \texttt{R}) package \textsf{Binsreg}, which implements the binscatter methods developed in \citet*{Cattaneo-Crump-Farrell-Feng_2019_Binscatter}.
-The package includes the commands \texttt{binsreg}, \texttt{binsregtest}, and \texttt{binsregselect}.
-The first command (\texttt{binsreg}) implements binscatter for the regression function and its derivatives, offering several point estimation, confidence intervals and confidence bands procedures, with particular focus on constructing binned scatter plots.
-The second command (\texttt{binsregtest}) implements hypothesis testing procedures for parametric specification and for nonparametric shape restrictions of the unknown regression function.
-Finally, the third command (\texttt{binsregselect}) implements data-driven number of bins selectors for binscatter implementation using either quantile-spaced or evenly-spaced binning/partitioning.
-All the commands allow for covariate adjustment, smoothness restrictions, weighting and clustering, among other features.
-A companion \texttt{R} package with the same capabilities is also available.
+We introduce the package \textsf{Binsreg}, which implements the binscatter methods developed by \citet*{Cattaneo-Crump-Farrell-Feng_2024_AER,Cattaneo-Crump-Farrell-Feng_2024_NonlinearBinscatter}.
+The package includes seven commands: \texttt{binsreg}, \texttt{binslogit}, \texttt{binsprobit}, \texttt{binsqreg}, \texttt{binstest}, \texttt{binspwc}, and \texttt{binsregselect}.
+The first four commands implement binscatter plotting, point estimation, and uncertainty quantification (confidence intervals and confidence bands) for least squares linear binscatter regression (\texttt{binsreg}) and for nonlinear binscatter regression (\texttt{binslogit} for Logit regression, \texttt{binsprobit} for Probit regression, and \texttt{binsqreg} for quantile regression).
+The next two commands focus on pointwise and uniform inference: \texttt{binstest} implements hypothesis testing procedures for parametric specifications and for nonparametric shape restrictions of the unknown regression function, while \texttt{binspwc} implements multi-group pairwise statistical comparisons.
+Finally, the command \texttt{binsregselect} implements data-driven number of bins selectors.
+The commands offer binned scatter plots, and allow for covariate adjustment, weighting, clustering, and multi-sample analysis, which is useful when studying treatment effect heterogeneity in randomized and observational studies, among many other features.

 \keywords{\inserttag, binscatter, binned scatter plot, nonparametrics, semiparametrics, partitioning estimators, B-splines, tuning parameter selection, confidence bands, shape and specification testing.}